 Since the start of its operations, LEC has always aimed to provide competitive rates to its customers.
-In November of 2016, LEC introduced a new rate structure with two separate rate schedules which provides customers with more flexibility based on their annual consumption.
-The new structure allows for smaller buildings to have a reduced Meter Charge (fixed cost), while increasing the rate for the Commodity Charge (variable cost).
+In November of 2016, LEC introduced a new rate structure with two separate rate schedules providing customers with more flexibility based on their annual energy consumption.
+The new structure allows for smaller customer buildings with lower energy consumption to have a reduced fixed cost (Meter Charge), while increasing the rate for the variable cost based on consumption (Commodity Charge).

 LEC adjusts its rates on an annual basis on November 1st of each year.
-The last rate adjustment was implemented on January 1, 2018, to take into consideration the impact of the NSWWTP project (agreement of October 2017) on LEC rates.
-The adjustment considered a period of one year ending November 1, 2017.
-LEC implemented a rate increase of 1.4% to the Meter and Capacity Charges based on the rate CPI rate of inflation for the previous year as well as a 5% increase in the Capacity Charge.
-This was the first of the Capacity Charge rate increases outlined in LEC's five year plan to fund capital and operating costs for heat recovery at the NSWWTP.
+The 2018 rate adjustment implemented a rate increase of 1.5% to the Meter and Capacity Charges based on the past year's CPI rate of inflation, as well as a 5% increase in the Capacity Charge.
+This was the second Capacity Charge rate increases outlined in LEC's five year plan to fund capital and operating costs for heat recovery at the NSWWTP.